-12. Personal Needs: FSDs have the discretion to allow employees to work specific shifts based on documented personal needs.
+Personal Needs: FSDs have the discretion to allow employees to work specific shifts based on documented personal needs.
 Regardless of the nature of the personal need, there is no entitlement to a specific shift.
 Management will notify the designated local union representative when such exceptions are made, while protecting the employees' personal information.
+(TSA Package 7/20/12; AFGE agreed 7/26/12)

-13. Effective Date of Bid:
+A. Effective Date of Bid:

-- a) The effective date of the annual shift bid implementation will be no less than two (2) pay periods from the date that the final bid results are posted. - b) Upon request of the Union, the AFGE-designated representative(s) and management's designated representative(s) will consult at the local level on the implementation date and holding additional airport-wide shift bids.
+The effective date of the annual shift bid implementation will be no less than two (2) pay periods from the date that the final bid results are posted.
+(TSA Package 7/20/12; AFGE agreed 7/26/12)

+ii.
+Upon request of the Union, the AFGE-designated representative(s) and management's designated representative(s) will consult at the local level on the implementation date and holding additional airport-wide shift bids.
+AGREED 7/12/12

-E. ANNUAL LEAVE BID PROCESS:
+5. ANNUAL LEAVE BID PROCESS:

-- 1. Management at each airport will conduct an annual leave bid once per year ("the annual leave bid").
-Management will maintain a standby list of at least five (5) employees' names if names are submitted for the leave date requested. - 2.
-In a leave year, employees may request up to three (3) weeks of annual leave if the individual has accrued or will accrue annual leave to support the requested leave.
+A. Management at each airport will conduct an annual leave bid once per year ("the annual leave bid").
+Management will maintain a standby list of at least five (5) employees' names if names are submitted for the leave date requested.
+(AGREED 7/31/12 12:47pm)

+B. In a leave year, employees may request up to three weeks of annual leave if the individual has accrued or will accrue annual leave to support the requested leave.
 Upon taking approved leave, employees may use accrued annual leave or accrued compensatory time, or a combination thereof, to cover the absence.
 All days within the leave year will be available for bidding.
 Management will determine the number of slots available to bid.
+(AGREED 7/31/12 4:02pm)

-The annual leave calendar will coincide with the Federal government Executive Branch leave calendar established by the Office of Personnel Management. - 3.
-Management will announce the dates the annual leave bid will be conducted at least thirty (30) days in advance.
+The annual leave calendar will coincide with the Federal Government Executive Branch leave calendar established by the Office of Personnel Management.
+AGREED 7/12/12

+- C. Management will announce the dates the annual leave bid will be conducted at least thirty (30) days in advance.
 Management will post the annual leave bid and the seniority list for employees to review a minimum of ten (10) calendar days prior to the first day of the annual leave bid.
 Management at each airport will designate a location for posting and will make reasonable efforts to distribute the document electronically.
-Complete listings of employees are Sensitive Security Information (SSI) and will be restricted appropriately. - 4.
-Eighty (80) percent of the anticipated annual leave accrual will be available for the annual leave bid. - 5.
-Annual leave requests will be approved in order of Entry on Duty (EOD).
-If employees have identical EODs, the following tiebreakers will be used:

-- a) The Service Computation Date (SCD) will be used as the primary tiebreaker. - b) Any ties remaining after the application of the above will be resolved by lottery, such as www.random.org. - 6.
-Twenty (20) percent of the anticipated annual leave accrual will be available for employees to request annual leave a day at a time on a first-come-first-served basis.
+Complete listings of employees are Sensitive Security Information (SSI) and will be restricted appropriately.
+AGREED 7/12/12 - D. Eighty (80) percent of the anticipated annual leave accrual will be available for the annual leave bid.
+(AFGE has same language in its 5/18/12 counter; Parties agreed 5/21/12) - E. Annual leave requests will be approved in order of Entry on Duty (EOD).
+If employees have identical EODs, the following tiebreakers will be used: (AFGE 6/7/12) (TSA agreed 6/7/12) - 1.
+The Service Computation Date (SCD) will be used as the primary tiebreaker.
+(AFGE 6/7/12) (TSA agreed 6/7/12) - 2.
+Any ties remaining after the application of the above will be resolved by lottery, such as www.random.org.
+AGREED 7/12/12 - F. Twenty (20) percent of the anticipated annual leave accrual will be available for employees to request annual leave a day at a time on a first come first served basis.
 The anticipated annual accrued leave does not include annual leave accrued and not used in prior years.
+(AFGE 5/18/12; TSA agreed 5/21/12)

-7. Bidding and Awarding Bids
+G. Bidding and Awarding Bids